MassMesh/autoygg/README.md

 Note: the `autoygg-server` program will automatically refresh all its config files when they change.
 There is no need to restart it after modifying the main config file, the whitelist or blacklist.

-2) run autoygg-server, e.g. in screen:
+2) run `autoygg-server`, e.g. in screen:

 ```
 ./autoygg-server
 ```

-3) Now switch to machine that will run *autoygg-client*.
+3) Now switch to machine that will run `autoygg-client`.
 Because the client will reconfigure your local networking, it needs sufficient privileges to do so, e.g. by using sudo to invoke it.

-The *autoygg-client* program will accept parameters in a configuration file named *client.yaml*, which can be located in */etc/autoygg/* or in the directory the *autoygg-client* binary is executed from.
+The `autoygg-client` program will accept parameters in a configuration file named *client.yaml*, which can be located in */etc/autoygg/* or in the directory the *autoygg-client* binary is executed from.
 Parameters may also be specified as command line arguments.
 The complete list of parameters can be consulted by running *autoygg-client --help*, e.g.:

 ```
 $ ./autoygg-client --help